Yaakov-Belch/LearnPython/README.md

 # LearnPython

-You already know scripting languages well (e.g. JavaScript, Perl).
-You want a focused path to learn python: How does it connect to what you already know and what's new to you.
+I already know scripting (Perl, JavaScript) that arguably have a lot in common with Python.

+My first step is to explore what I *already know and understand:* Just learn the right syntax for the pieces of Python that are shared with other languages.
+In this step, I ignore features that are different *on purpose:* They will be covered in the second step.

-* [BabyPython](BabyPython.md): The syntax for what you already know; context for what follows...
+* [BabyPython](BabyPython.md): The language for basic algorithms
+* [Generators](Generators.md): Generators: a lazy sequence of values
+* [Async](Async.md): Async functions for efficient parallel communication

-Topics to cover:
+Topics to cover here:

 * regular expressions
 * flow control: break continue
-* OP, class definitions
+* OOP, class definitions
-* sections of the standard library
+* functions of the standard library
 * list and dict comprehensions
 * ecpeption handling: try raise

 * decorators
 * numpy
 * tensorflow